DanCanetti/danielcanetti.com/blog/a-complete-guide-to-eleventy.md

 For many years I've been focussed on WordPress development, since switching to Eleventy I've been able to tailor the site build to suit what I need and rapidly develop sites without the need for databases and a bloated codebase.
 I'd definitely recommend giving it a try.

-If you feel like you need to hook a CMS into the site have a look at forestry.io.
-I've hooked it into my wedding website and love it so far.
+If you feel like you need to hook a CMS into the site have a look at [forestry.io](https://forestry.io/).
+I've had a quick look and it's a pretty slick integration.

 I hope this article helps get you started, reach out to me if you have any questions.
 I'll do my best to answer.
+I'm still learning 11ty but the more I use it, the more I fall in love with it.